artsandmetaphysics/goodlifeodyssey/_documents/meaning-and-purpose.md

 - Purpose is proportional to providing meaning to others; does this even make sense?
 - Is meaning morally neutral?
 - Is the thing that no one remembers meaningless?
-- The immortal gods keep meaning through their memories...
+- The immortal gods keep meaning through their memories…
 {% endcomment %}